michaloblastni/eeg_experiment/README.md

 =====================================================
 ![EEG Experiment](eeg_experiment.png)

+⚠️ Disclaimer

+This project is a data collection tool intended to record EEG responses during user-perceived auditory events (e.g., intrusive thoughts, internal speech, or anomalous voice-like experiences).

+It does not assert the cause or origin of these perceptions.
+It is intended for non-clinical, exploratory research only.

+The objective is to:

+    Capture EEG patterns in a controlled baseline state

+    Enable participants to mark perceived events

+    Compare baseline vs. event EEG characteristics

+This may help researchers analyze subjective perceptual phenomena using quantitative EEG methods.

 ✅ Clean Baseline for Voice Detection

     “Do nothing.
 Sit still.
 Keep your eyes open, stare at a fixed point.
 Let your mind stay empty.”